ravendb/docs/docs/client-api/faceted-search.markdown

-﻿# Faceted Search
+# Faceted Search

 When displaying a large amount of data, often paging is used to make viewing the data manageable.
 However it's also useful to give some context of the entire data-set and a easy way to drill-down into particular categories.
-The common approach to doing this is "faceted search", as shown in the image below. __Note__ how the count of each category within the current search is across the top.
+The common approach to doing this is "faceted search", as shown in the image below. __Note__ how the count of each category within the current search is displayed across the top.

 ![Facets](images\CNET_faceted_search_2.jpg)